substratum-temporary/SubstratumNode/node/docs/Distributing-Release-Artifacts.md

  the build to skip to the Release stage and produce an artifact which you can then pass into the release pipeline.

+### Distribute Release Artifacts

-Then when you're ready to distribute the release artifacts from Azure.
-You can follow the steps below:
+Suggested steps to follow when you're ready to distribute the release artifacts:

 1. Verify the build pipeline has built the artifacts for the release target.
 2. Go to Releases, select the release pipeline and edit the value for ``TAG_NAME`` under